jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-God always takes the simplest way.
+Life is like riding a bicycle.
+To keep your balance you must keep moving.
 - Albert Einstein

-Updated on: [11/10/2022]
+Updated on: [11/11/2022]
 <!-- #quoteEnd -->
 </pre>